The 2nd Big-Data Medicine conference:

 Roy Kishony, Technion – Israel Institute of Technology

 Shai Shen-Orr, Technion – Israel Institute of Technology

-The Lorry I. Lokey Center for Life Sciences and Engineering, Technion – Israel Institute of Technology is pleased to invite to participate!
+The Lorry I. Lokey Center for Life Sciences and Engineering (LS&E), Technion – Israel Institute of Technology is pleased to invite you to participate!

 Inherently though, progress in this field requires interdisciplinarity across basic research in Biology, Computer Science and Medicine intertwined with collaborations with healthcare providers, industry leaders, entrepreneurs and even governmental agencies.
-The aim of the conference is to bring together key innovators in these disciplines to showcase current approaches and breakthroughs and brainstorm future research directions and discovery paradigms.
-We hope that the meeting will thereby foster new initiatives and partnerships.
+The aim of the conference is to bring together researchers from academia, health care and key innovators from the industry for two days of stimulating presentations on range of topics addressing this theme and hope that the meeting will thereby foster new initiatives and partnerships.

-We expect the conference to attract attendance by students, postdocs industry leaders and entrepreneurs from a wide range of disciplines both across Israel and internationally.
+We expect that the conference will attract an interdisciplinary audience of students, postdocs and faculty from across the country and internationally.